Lemon Lavender Shortbread Cookies

 You probably know that pound cakes are made with a pound of flour, butter, sugar, and eggs.
 But you may not know that other baking recipes also start from classic baking ratios.

 I learned that quick breads and muffins are based on the same ratio from Michael Ruhlman’s book Ratio when I was working on my kale and cheese quick bread.
-Next I used the power of ratios to create my orange poppy seed waffles.
+Next I used the power of ratios to make some orange poppy seed waffles.
+No recipe required!

 Shortbread cookies follow yet another ratio.
 That’s 1 ounce of sugar, 2 ounces of unsalted butter, and 3 ounces of flour.
-There are no eggs in shortbread cookies.
-But knowing the formula for shortbread cookies means that there are an infinite number of flavor combinations you can create yourself.
+Note that there are no eggs in shortbread cookies.
+But knowing the formula for these lemon lavender shortbread cookies means that you can create an infinite number of shortbread cookies.

 About culinary lavender